zuozhenggh/learning-library/data-management-library/database/data-guard/data-guard-across-regions/set-data-guard-association/set-data-guard-association.md

 Because the networking and remote peering connection is configured, the standby database and Data Guard will automatically be created.

 ## **STEP 2:** Check your standby region.
-A standby database should be provisioning.
+1. Ensure the standby database is provisioning.

   ![dbstby-provisioning](./images/dbstby-provisioning-copy.png)

-Check the Data Guard association.
+2. Check the Data Guard association.
 You will see the primary being associated.

+  ![image-20210121222339306](./images/image-20210121222339306.png)

 Completed.
-The standby database is now ready for a failover.
+The standby database is now ready for a failover or a switchover.

-  ![image-20210121222339306](./images/image-20210121222339306.png)

 You may now [proceed to the next lab](#next).

 ## Acknowledgements
 * **Author** - Milton Wan, Database Product Management, Dec 2020
-* **Contributors** -
 * **Last Updated By/Date** - Milton Wan, Jun 2021
-* **Workshop Expiry Date** -